Click OK to log in and restart your reservation.

-You can travel with a pet on most flights up to 11 hours and 30 minutes or flights to / from:*
+You can travel with a pet on most flights up to 12 hours or flights to / from select locations:

 The Australian Department of Agriculture and Water Resources does not accept applications to import assistance or service animals of any species other than dogs.